unahouExosite/docs/rpc/README.md

 ##unmap

-Removes a mapping of specified type.
+Removes a mapping of specified type under the client specified in `<ResourceID>`.
 After the removal, the previously mapped resource will not be able to be looked up by the mapping.

 ```
 {
     "procedure": "unmap",
     "arguments": [
+        <ResourceID>,
         "alias",
         <alias>
     ],
     "id": 1
 }
 ```

+* `<ResourceID>` is the client id under which to unmap a mapping.
+(Please note: an earlier previous form of `unmap` that omitted this argument is deprecated and should not be used.)

 * `<alias>` is the alias string to unmap.